 We can print a lot of things, but not all.
 While we’re always looking for a solution, we aren’t able to print white ink, metallics, or opaque colours ourselves yet – but many times we are able to find solutions to this or outsource it.
 Essentially, our laser-printed decals have a certain element of transparency to them and are designed to be applied over white paint or very pale colours with the exception of black which will go over pretty much anything without any trouble.
 Our most common work-around for this is simply printing the area around the white or other colour as seen on the Air Canada Tails below.
 Note a similar technique used for the Tristar windows and doors that wouldn’t otherwise show up properly over a painted red stripe.

 In areas where this technique isn’t practical, as is often the case with engine titles or other surfaces with complex curves, we sometimes print on white decal paper with a large background area matching the colour of the underlying paint.
-These must often be very precisely cut out by the modeller or carefully blended with the surrounding paint though so are recommended only for the more skilful and patient among us.
+These must often be very precisely cut out by the modeller or carefully blended with the surrounding paint though so are recommended only for the more skilful and patient among us or sometimes we can send them away for special printing with opaque white ink.

 What we can't help with